A Geometry-Aware Efficient Algorithm for Compositional Entropic Risk Minimization

 The second example arises in partial AUC maximization for imbalanced binary classification.
 Let $\mathcal S_+=\{\x^+_i\}_{i=1}^{n_+}$ denote a set of $n_+$ positive examples and $\mathcal S_-=\{\x^-_i\}_{i=1}^{n_-}$ denote a set of $n_-$ negative examples.
 For imbalanced classification problem ($n_+\ll n_-$), one-way partial AUC maximization aims to learn a model $\w$ to maximize the partial area under the ROC curve, which has been formulated into the following optimization problem~\cite{zhu2022auc}:

 where $\tau>0$ is a hyperparameter, and $\ell(\cdot)\geq 0$ is a non-decreasing surrogate loss function.
 As a result, if we let $s_i(\w; \zeta)=\ell(\w^{\top}(h(\zeta) - h(\x_i^+)))/\tau$ with $\zeta$ being a random sample from $\mathcal S_-$, then the above problem becomes an instance of CERM.
-Other examples arise in contrastive losses for representation learning~\citep{yuan2022provable,DBLP:journals/corr/abs-2005-10242}, listwise cross-entropy loss for learning to rank~\citep{10.1145/1390156.1390306}, and KL-regularized distributionally robust optimization~\citep{qi2021online,li2020tilted}.
+Other examples arise in contrastive losses for representation learning~\citep{yuan2022provable,wang2020understanding}, listwise cross-entropy loss for learning to rank~\citep{10.1145/1390156.1390306}, and KL-regularized distributionally robust optimization~\citep{qi2021online,li2020tilted}.

 The unique challenge of CERM is that both the inner expectation and the out summation (for a large $n$) are expensive to evaluate.
-While different techniques have been proposed to address this challenge, including mini-batch approximation, dual formulation, or compositional optimization, they suffer from several notable limitations (please refer to next section for detail).
+While different techniques have been proposed to address this challenge, including mini-batch approximation, compositional optimization and optimizing a dual formulation, they suffer from several notable limitations (please refer to next section for details).
 The limitations include: (i) lack of convergence guarantee when biased gradient estimators are employed; (ii) numerical instability arising from the exponential function; and (iii) slow theoretical convergence for convex problems, often accompanied by coarse-grained analyses that overlook the impact of exponentially large constants in convergence bounds.